jnovack/autossh/README.md

           - 4.2.2.4

-## on raspberry pi
+## ARM Support

-If you want run it under raspberry pi use the tag `latest-aarch64` i.e `jnovack/autossh:latest-aarch64`
+For running on an ARM processor, you may use the tag `latest-arm32v7`

+    docker pull jnovack/autossh:latest-arm32v7